soybean15/CScreen/README.md

-**7. CTable**: easiest way to show your data on console, just pass your 2d array then BAAAM!!! instant table.
+**7. CTable**: easiest way to output your data on console, just pass your 2d array and you got yourself a neat and instant table.

 **Sample code:**